MarcoXZh/OOPJavaCourse/Assignment7 Type Compatibility and Generics/README.md

 # Assignment 7: Type Compatibility and Generics

+  - Full mark: 20 points

-  - Source code: [Generics][Code1].
+  - Source code: [*Generics*][Code1].

-In this assignment, you should submit three Java files for Question 1 and 2: ArrayExample.java, ArrayExampleGood.java, and ArrayListExample.java.
+In this assignment, you should submit three Java files for Question 1 and 2: *ArrayExample.java*, *ArrayExampleGood.java*, and ArrayListExample.java.
 For Question 3 the "difficult question", you should submit a folder that contains all of modified files.

 These questions use a hierarchy of classes of simple geometric objects: